knope-dev/knope/README.md

-# Dobby
+# Knope

-A command line tool to make common development tasks much easier, with just a little bit of ✨magic✨.
+A command line tool that happily completes the tasks which most developers find tedious.

-**⚠️This project is under early development and may have some bugs.
-Use with caution.⚠️**

 ## TL;DR

-Put a `dobby.toml` in your project which defines some workflows, then run them with `dobby`.
-Check out the file by the same name in this project for an example, or [read the docs](https://dobby-dev.github.io/dobby/) for more info.
+Put a `knope.toml` in your project which defines some workflows, then run them with `knope`.
+Check out the file by the same name in this project for an example, or [read the docs](https://knope-dev.github.io/knope/) for more info.